Who is a freelancer?

 - The expenses should not be incurred for any offence or anything which is prohibited by law.

-[Note:- A freelancer should preserve with himself all the documents related to the expenses such as invoice, bills, quotations, receipts etc as a proof.]
+[Note:- A freelancer should preserve with himself all the documents related to the expenses such as invoices, bills, quotations, receipts etc as proof.]

-Let us take an example how the income of freelancer is taxed.
+Let us take an example of how the income of freelancers is taxed.

-Eg. Mr. Ankit is a freelance web application developer.
+Eg. Mr Ankit is a freelance web application developer.
 He provides his services on contract basis and charges fees to his clients.
 He received Rs.
-5,60,000/- from his clients during the financial year 2015-16.
+5,60,000/- from his clients during the financial year 2020-21.
 Further, for rendering this service, he spent Rs.
 80,000/- as internet charges, paid Rs.
 15,000/- for electricity and telephone bills.
-He bought a new laptop with latest configuration for web development in June, 2014 for Rs.
+He bought a new laptop with the latest configuration for web development in June 2020 for Rs.
 60,000/- on which depreciation at 60% pa. is charged.